 What are Overnight Oats?

 First things first.
-What are overnight oats and why are you obsessed?
-Overnight oats are essentially raw soaked oatmeal.
-Instead of having to cook your oats, you can actually eat them raw by soaking them in milk for at least 2 hours or overnight.
-Our classic overnight oats recipe also includes a few other staple ingredients.
+What are overnight oats and why are we obsessed?
+Overnight oats is a no-cook oatmeal method where you soak oatmeal in milk.
+Instead of having to cook your oats, you can actually eat them raw by soaking them in milk or water for at least 2 hours or overnight.

 - Chia seeds: Chia seeds are not only a great source of antioxidants, fiber, and omega-3’s, but they help thicken your overnight oats and make them extremely creamy and satisfying.